RESEARCH STARTER

 Victims of Sexual Assault

 The profile of an assault victim is generally female, aged twelve to thirty-four.
-Girls and women aged sixteen to nineteen are at the highest risk.
-Boys and men are also can be victims of sexual assault.
-By the age of eight, one in four girls and one in six boys has been sexually assaulted.
-Research indicates that at least half of women and one-third of men experience sexual violence.
+Girls and women ages sixteen to nineteen are at the highest risk.
+Boys and men can also be victims of sexual assault.
+Across their lifetimes, approximately one in four women and one in six men experience sexual violence.
+Research indicates that about half of women and nearly one-third of men experience sexual violence involving physical contact.
 However, crime rates are often misleading when it comes to the statistical reportage of sexual assault and drug use.
 These crimes are vastly underreported because of a deep sense of shame, embarrassment, and guilt induced in the victim.
 Another factor leading to underreporting of sexual assault occurs because of the effect of drugs or alcohol on memory.
 Often, the drugs interfere with the recall of the assault, leaving victims unable to remember if they consented to engage in sex.
-This amnesia effect is one reason abusers employ date rape drugs.
+This amnesia effect is one reason perpetrators employ date rape drugs.

 Post-traumatic Stress and Self-Medication